 Participating School Eligibility

-To be eligible to participate in the IEA Program, nonpublic schools must agree to comply with all the requirements of participating schools including, but not limited to:
+To be eligible to participate in the IEA Program, a participating private school must agree to comply with requirements including, but not limited to the following:

-- As part of the application process, demonstrate financial viability to repay any funds that may be owed to the state by filing with the TDOE financial information verifying the school has the ability to pay an aggregate amount equal to the amount of IEA funds expected to be paid during the school year
+- As part of the application process, demonstrate financial viability verifying that the school is able to pay an aggregate amount equal to the amount of IEA funds expected to be disbursed during the school year

 - Conduct criminal background checks on employees pursuant to the IEA rules approved by the State Board of Education

-- Certify that they shall not discriminate against students or applicants on the basis of race, color, or national origin
+- Certify that the school will not discriminate against students or applicants on the basis of race, color, or national origin

 - Comply with all health and safety laws or codes that apply to nonpublic schools